opensearch-project/documentation-website/_security-analytics/threat-intelligence/api/monitor.md

 # Monitor API

-The threat intelligence Monitor API creates, searches, and updates [monitors](https://opensearch.org/docs/latest/observing-your-data/alerting/monitors/) using the monitor's ID.
+You can use the threat intelligence Monitor API to create, search, and update [monitors](https://opensearch.org/docs/latest/observing-your-data/alerting/monitors/) for your threat intelligence feeds.

 ---